cosmos/cosmos-sdk/indexer/postgres/README.md

 # PostgreSQL Indexer

-The PostgreSQL indexer can fully index current state for all modules that implement `cosmossdk.io/schema.HasModuleCodec`.
+The PostgreSQL indexer can fully index the current state for all modules that implement `cosmossdk.io/schema.HasModuleCodec`. implement `cosmossdk.io/schema.HasModuleCodec`.

 ## Table, Column and Enum Naming